LucasJMO/E6Plus/classes/Paladin.md

 -------- | ----------------------- | ------------------- | ------------ | -------
 +2       | +4                      | +1                  | 6            | Empathic Link, Improved Evasion, Share Spells, Share Saving Throws

 **Bonus HD**: Extra eight-sided (d8) Hit Dice, each of which gains a Constitution modifier, as normal.
-Extra Hit Dice improve the mount’s base attack and base save bonuses.
-A special mount’s base attack bonus is equal to that of a cleric of a level equal to the mount’s HD.
-A mount has good Fortitude and Reflex saves (treat it as a character whose level equals the animal’s HD).
-The mount gains additional skill points or feats for bonus HD as normal for advancing a monster’s Hit Dice.
+Extra Hit Dice improve the mount's base attack and base save bonuses.
+A special mount's base attack bonus is equal to that of a cleric of a level equal to the mount's HD.
+A mount has good Fortitude and Reflex saves (treat it as a character whose level equals the animal's HD).
+The mount gains additional skill points or feats for bonus HD as normal for advancing a monster's Hit Dice.

-**Natural Armor Adjustment**: An improvement to the mount’s existing natural armor bonus.
+**Natural Armor Adjustment**: An improvement to the mount's existing natural armor bonus.

 **Strength Adjustment**: Add this figure to the mount's strength score.

 **Intelligence**: The mount's Intelligence score.

 **Empathic Link**(Su): The paladin has an empathic link with her mount out to a distance of up to 1 mile.
-The paladin cannot see through the mount’s eyes, but they can communicate empathically.
+The paladin cannot see through the mount's eyes, but they can communicate empathically.

 **Improved Evasion**: When subjected to an attack that normally allows a Reflex saving throw for half damage, a mount takes no damage if it makes a successful saving throw and half damage if the saving throw fails.

-**Share Spells**: At the paladin’s option, she may have any spell (but not any spell-like ability) she casts on herself also affect her mount.
+**Share Spells**: At the paladin's option, she may have any spell (but not any spell-like ability) she casts on herself also affect her mount.

 The mount must be within 5 feet at the time of casting to receive the benefit.
 If the spell or effect has a duration other than instantaneous, it stops affecting the mount if it moves farther than 5 feet away and will not affect the mount again even if it returns to the paladin before the duration expires.
-Additionally, the paladin may cast a spell with a target of “You” on her mount (as a touch range spell) instead of on herself.
-A paladin and her mount can share spells even if the spells normally do not affect creatures of the mount’s type (magical beast).
+Additionally, the paladin may cast a spell with a target of 'You' on her mount (as a touch range spell) instead of on herself.
+A paladin and her mount can share spells even if the spells normally do not affect creatures of the mount's type (magical beast).

-**Share Saving Throws**: For each of its saving throws, the mount uses its own base save bonus or the paladin’s, whichever is higher.
-The mount applies its own ability modifiers to saves, and it doesn’t share any other bonuses on saves that the master might have.
+**Share Saving Throws**: For each of its saving throws, the mount uses its own base save bonus or the paladin's, whichever is higher.
+The mount applies its own ability modifiers to saves, and it doesn't share any other bonuses on saves that the master might have.